VEZY/XploRer/README.md

   - [x] Update the readme to display only very basic information about the package, and about contributions (very welcome)

-  - [ ] Add a vignette about the mtg format, and on the basics (navigate, get value…)

   - [ ] Add a vignette about mutating the mtg

   - [ ] Add a vignette about plotting the mtg (e.g. add attributes on